logjam101/logjam101.github.io/content/Interview/01 Networking.md

 - Source and destination MAC addresses
 - Length/type identifiers
 - Frame check sequences for error detection

 ![[Pasted image 20250106190342.png]]
+### MAC table
 Switches, which have replaced hubs, use MAC tables to direct traffic.
 A switch dynamically learns MAC addresses by examining source data in frames.
+A MAC address table stores mappings of each MAC address to the switch port it is connected to.
+When a switch receives a frame, it checks its MAC table to determine the correct port for forwarding the frame, ensuring efficient and accurate data delivery.
+If the destination MAC address is unknown, the switch broadcasts the frame to all ports except the one it was received on, awaiting a reply to update its table.
+Switches also eliminate collisions through full-duplex communication, allowing simultaneous data transmission and reception on a single link.
+Advanced switches may support VLANs and other features to segment networks and enhance security.

 ![[Pasted image 20250106191132.png]]
-## The Access Layer
-The access layer is the part of the network in which people gain access to other hosts and to shared files and printers.
-The access layer provides the first line of networking devices that connect hosts to the wired Ethernet network.
-Within an Ethernet network, each host can connect directly to an access layer networking device using an Ethernet cable.
-Ethernet hubs contain multiple ports that are used to connect hosts to the network.
-Only one message can be sent through an Ethernet hub at a time.
-Two or more messages sent at the same time will cause a collision.
-Because excessive retransmissions can clog up the network and slow down network traffic, hubs are now considered obsolete and have been replaced by Ethernet switches.

-An Ethernet switch is a device that is used at Layer 2.
-When a host sends a message to another host connected to the same switched network, the switch accepts and decodes the frames to read the MAC address portion of the message.
-A table on the switch, called a MAC address table, contains a list of all the active ports and the host MAC addresses that are attached to them.
-When a message is sent between hosts, the switch checks to see if the destination MAC address is in the table.
-If it is, the switch builds a temporary connection, called a circuit, between the source and destination ports.
-Ethernet switches also allow for sending and receiving frames over the same Ethernet cable simultaneously.
-This improves the performance of the network by eliminating collisions.

-A switch builds the MAC address table by examining the source MAC address of each frame that is sent between hosts.
-When a new host sends a message or responds to a flooded message, the switch immediately learns its MAC address and the port to which it is connected.
-The table is dynamically updated each time a new source MAC address is read by the switch.

 ## Sanity Check 2

 **Question 1**
 > [!question]- Match the protocol function to the description while taking into consideration that a network client is visiting a web site: 1. application protocol, 2. transport protocol, 3. internet protocol, 4. network access protocol
 > 1. Governing the way a web server and a web client interact